wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 C edges identifies actual conflicts that can potentially happen during the execution.
 Since pieces are executed themselves as atomic units, if transaction A has two or more distinct pieces (call them p1, p2) that conflict with a piece of transaction B (call it p3), then it is possible that p3 is executed between p1 and p2, and that transaction A is serialized both before and after B, causing a conflict cycle.
+A more detailed analysis can also be performed for scenario with more than two transactions and more than three pieces.
+The conclusion is that, in order for a chopping to be serializable, there must not be any cycle in the SC-graph where at least one C edge and one S edge is in the graph.